Muneesh1929/finance-tracker/README.md

 ## 🔑 Demo Credentials (For Testing)

 You can use the following credentials to explore different roles in the system:

-You can make new users also by signing up(new user will be a viewer to upgrade it you need to login to admin then edit role of that user)
+- You can make new users also by signing up(new user will be a viewer to upgrade it you need to login to admin then edit role of that user):

 ### 👑 Admin